ameencaslam/deepfake-detection-project-v2/docs/training.md

 ## Best Practices

-### Training
+### Using main.py

-1. Start with default hyperparameters
+1. Start with `main.py` for quick experiments
+2. Use `--model all` to train all models
+3. Enable Drive backup for important runs
+4. Adjust batch size if needed

+### Using train.py

+1. Use for detailed parameter control
 2. Monitor validation metrics
 3. Use appropriate batch size
 4. Enable mixed precision training